surajsolanki724/Docker/README.md

 4. layer between dokcer conatiner and docker host called docker engine.
 5. docker provide us coplete environment which is required to host services like RAM,HD,OS,NETWORK
 6. 1 sec to boot and install and login ....this amazing beauty of docker
-7. ...
+7. whenever you store data in docker conatiner is not permamnat ...its called ephemaral storage 8 if u create volume and bind this docker container to Hard disk then data is save persistant
+9. docker work as platform as a service
+10. best thing is about docker-- provide isolation of application
+11. life of docker container depend on running program if docker services stop then our server crash but we use kubernetes to manage docker
+12...

 # content
-1.docker installation
+1. docker installation
-2.docker images
+2. docker images
-3.docker container
+3. docker container
-4.docker registry
+4. docker registry
-5.dockder customize image building
+5. docker customize image building
-6.docker networking
+6. docker networking
-7.docker volume
+7. docker volume
-8.docker enviroment varible
+8. docker enviroment varible
-9.dockerfile
+9. dockerfile
-10.docker compose
+10. docker compose
-11.docker multi tier architecture...project
+11. docker multi tier architecture...project